-If you don’t have a chinchilla proofed room, they may find a way to chew wires or find other danger.
+If you don’t have a chinchilla proofed room, they may find a way to chew wires or find other dangers.

 Make sure individuals handling your chinchilla are familiar with best practices and at least understand how to pick up and hold a chinchilla properly.